decentraland/catalyst-owner/docs/glossary.md

 ### Catalyst Client

 [Library](https://github.com/decentraland/catalyst-client) that can be used to interact with the Catalyst servers.
-You can both fetch data, or deploy new entities to the server you specify.
+It allows both fetching data and deploying new entities to the specified server.

 ### Entity